 - It will make him doubt his future options.
 This is probably the most important mechanism at work in your attempt to get him back, and it will be powerful in proportion to the length of the relationship with you that he is ending.
 If you stay in touch with him in an attempt to salvage things, you will confirm his belief that he can find someone better (which is his implicit motive for dumping you).
 The longer you stay in touch with him after the break up, the more he will think "Hmm... if she wants me so badly, girls who are hotter and sweeter will probably like me enough to date me too.
 Why would I take her back when I know I could do better?”
 While he might not be so calculating as to have this thought explicitly, I absolutely guarantee you that this thought passes through his subconscious and has a profound influence on his thinking about the break up.
 And it will occur to him even if you aren't making an active effort to get him back, but "just" texting or calling each other from time to time.
 He knows you wouldn't stay in touch unless you were interested in getting back together - he knows being "just friends" isn't workable.
 But, if you cut him off, he won’t know whether or not he just threw away the best girl he could get, and that doubt is priceless in making him consider coming back to you.

-If you liked this post, you'll definitely like my book, Beyond the Breakup.
-In fact, this post has been improved and significantly expanded as one of the chapters, and I explain a lot more about the practical side of cutting a guy off - what to say, when is "too late," and what to do if he gets back in touch.
+If you liked this post, you'll definitely like my book, Beyond the Breakup, in which I add a 6th point that I overlooked when writing this post originally.
+I also explain a lot more about the practical side of cutting a guy off - what to say, when is "too late," and what to do if he gets back in touch.